Bee City USA Subcommittee

 Quarterly Meetings:

-The Subcommittee holds quarterly public meetings at North Mountain Park Nature Center, 620 North Mountain Ave. in Ashland.
+The Bee City USA MAC holds quarterly public meetings at North Mountain Park Nature Center, 620 North Mountain Ave. in Ashland.
 Members of the public are invited to attend and/or bring suggestions on ways to make Ashland more pollinator friendly.

 Subcommittee Members